Small Instrument Fleet

 Request Access to the Small Instrument Fleet

-For ID badge access to the Small Instrument Fleet laboratory in Smilow room 310D, email Milton Hallin, research technician, at firstname.lastname@example.org.
+For ID badge access to the Small Instrument Fleet laboratory in Smilow room 310D, email Milton Hallin, instrumentation manager, at firstname.lastname@example.org.
 The subject of the email should read: Please grant access to Smilow 3 and Smilow 310D for <Your Name> <numbers located on the back of your ID card>.

 To request access to the Small Instrument Fleet laboratories in the Alexandria Center for Life Science East or West Towers, please email Milton Hallin.